LaylaSouthcombe/LaylaSouthcombe/README.md

 - 💼 Currently working as a Salesforce Developer
 - ✨ Completed a 13-week full-stack development bootcamp with futureproof
 - 💊 Pharmacology graduate of the University of Bath
-- 🌱 Learning Typescript snd Apex
+- 🌱 Learning Typescript and Apex
 - 🎯 Seeking a role in tech and contribute to life improvements through technology
 - ⚡ Seek Discomfort